mei-the-dev/ollama_cli/singularity_improvements.md

 ✅ **Context**: Understand the big picture
 ✅ **Intelligence**: Smart suggestions, not just automation

-The goal is to make Omarchy feel like a senior developer pair programmer who:
+The goal is to make Singularity feel like a senior developer pair programmer who:
 - Asks before making risky changes
 - Shows their work
 - Explains their reasoning